Our COVID-19 Policy

-Castle Street Dental Practice will be reopening on 1st July.
-Our aim is to start seeing patients for their appointments in a safe environment, keeping risks to a minimum.
+Our aim is to see our patients for their appointments in a safe environment, keeping risks to a minimum.
 Therefore our practice is operating under enhanced infection control measures and procedures.

 This means your next dental appointment will be a very different experience when compared to your last visit.